Last updated September 22, 2022

 Those gummy worms filled with liquified sugar will just leave me thirsty, even more hungry, and probably a little more moody.

 Whereas, 160 calories of fiber, fat and protein inside the almonds will make my body work to digest and leave me more satisfied.

 Next time you find yourself counting calories in your meals, think again.
 It’s the nutrients inside that food that matters more than just the number of calories.

-By embodying these 5 rules to live by, you are striving for realistic changes that align your desires with your daily routines.
-Try living by these 5 Food Rules for a week and see how you feel.
+By embodying these five rules to live by, you are striving for realistic changes that align your desires with your daily routines.
+Try living by these five food rules for a week and see how you feel.
 Notice your physical body, your emotions and your mental capacities.

 Leanna West is the Co-Owner/Fitness + Nutrition Director at Centered Fitness Retreat.
 Centered Fitness exists to empower you to live a healthy and authentic life through private wellness retreats.

-To get started on your transformational fitness retreat by Centered Fitness or learn about our health retreats, please email us at firstname.lastname@example.org or send us a live chat.
+To learn about Vacayou’s health retreats, please email us at firstname.lastname@example.org or send us a live chat.
 We are here to help create a healthier global community through wellness and active travel.